How to build your latent Markov model -- the role of time and space: Case studies

 \subsection{HMMs}

 We illustrate discrete-time HMMs by analysing the movement track of an elephant from Etosha National Park (ID 2; \citealp{tsalyuk2019temporal}).
-The track comprises 5666 hourly GPS measurements of the elephant's locations, collected between October 2008 and June 2009.
+The data are available online (cf.\ the R code provided), comprising 5666 hourly GPS measurements of the elephant's locations collected between October 2008 and June 2009.
 We regard the observed movement metrics as noisy measurements of the underlying behavioural state process, where the latter is typically of primary interest in movement ecology.
 Furthermore, it is natural to assume the state process to be discrete-valued, corresponding to distinct behaviours of the animal such as resting, foraging, or travelling \citep{beumer2020}.
 We thus model the data using a discrete-time HMM, where the observed time series of movement metrics is assumed to be driven by a latent discrete-time Markov chain roughly corresponding to the behavioural modes.
 Since the observations are made at equidistant, non-informative time points, the transition probabilities can be interpreted with respect to the fixed sampling unit of one hour.

 Instead of directly modelling the GPS locations, the observations were first transformed into a bivariate time series of step lengths and turning angles \citep{michelot2016movehmm}.
 We assume {contemporaneous conditional independence} of the observed variables, given the underlying behavioural state, such that the density of the joint state-dependent distribution is obtained as the product of the density of a gamma distribution for the step lengths and the density of a von Mises distribution for the turning angles.
 To learn something about the mechanisms of the behavioural state dynamics, we further model the transition probabilities as functions of the time of day via linear predictors of the form